stationeering-systems/moon-normal-standard/portables/docs/README.md

 ### Port-Can Control

 1. Power on controller
-2. Attach smart canister to outward feed:
+2. Attach smart canister to gas supply line:
    - Verify that canister is pressurized to smart fill max
    - Remove canister from feed
    - Verify that pressure regulator is active only when canister is not full